 If you know you want to move into finance straight away, then it’s important that you do three things when it comes to GCSEs:

-- Obtain some cracking results; aim for at least C grades across the board.
+- Obtain some great results—aim for at least C grades across the board;

 - Nail at least a B grade in both Maths and English.

-Shocked that this is important?
-Didn’t think so!
-Though there's a huge variety of different roles within the finance world (just check out the range in the Industry Breakdown section…it’s like being spoilt for choice at the pick and mix section at the cinema), there are many of them that need you have a really good grip on numbers.
-Even the roles that don’t deal heavily in figures and statistics on a daily basis!
+It's probably not shocking that this is important.
+Although there's a huge variety of different roles within the finance world (just check out the range in the Industry Breakdown section), you have a really good grip on numbers for many of them.
+This is true even for some of the roles that don’t deal heavily in figures and statistics on a daily basis!

-A strong Maths GCSE shows you’re sufficiently numerate and have good logical thinking.
-It really is a must-have!
-Most employers specify a B in this subject as an essential entry requirement for any school leaver programme, apprenticeship scheme, sponsored degree, and even graduate roles.
+A strong Maths GCSE shows you’re sufficiently numerate and have good logical thinking; it really is a must-have!
+Most employers specify a B as an essential entry requirement for any school leaver programme, apprenticeship scheme, sponsored degree, and even graduate roles.
 So make sure you really knuckle down with this subject!